scipy-conference/scipy_proceedings/papers/ryan_bunney/paper.rst

 .. class:: abstract

   As the scale of science projects increase, so does the demand on computing infrastructures.
-Data-intensive workflows and science pipelines that are being developed for new, exa-scale projects (e.g. the SKA) necessitate the development of new individual applications, as well as techniques for the processing of entire processing pipelines.
-Workflow scheduling algorithms are continually being developed and optimised for different use cases, environments, and objective functions; however, in the main systems that are used to deploy science workflows for major science projects, the same algorithms and heuristics are used.
-In order to develop and test new algorithms against the de facto standards, we have developed SHADOW, a workflow-oriented scheduling algorithm framework.
-SHADOW has implementations of these common scheduling heuristics, with the intention of continually updating the library with heuristics, metaheuristics, and mathematical optimisation approaches in the near future.
+Data-intensive science pipelines that are being developed for new, exa-scale projects (e.g. the Square Kilometre Array (SKA)) necessitate the development of both new applications, as well as techniques for the processing of entire application pipelines.
+Sheduling algorithms are continually being developed and optimised for different science use cases, environments, and objectives; however, in many systems that are used to deploy science workflows for major science projects, the same algorithms and heuristics are used.
+We have developed SHADOW, a workflow-oriented scheduling algorithm framework to facilitate the development and testing of new algorithms against the 'industry standards'.
+SHADOW has implementations of common scheduling heuristics, with the intention of continually updating the library with heuristics, metaheuristics, and mathematical optimisation approaches in the near future.
 In addition to the algorithm implementations, there is also a number of workflow and environment generation